-Children's Museum of Pittsburgh collaborated with the Carnegie Library of Pittsburgh to re-imagine the children and teen spaces at eight of their neighborhood branches throughout the City of Pittsburgh.
-The goal of the project was to help the Library better serve their expanded after-school activities and early childhood programming, as well as activate their open-access play spaces.
-Some of the additions included made-to-order computer stations; work tables and custom display fixtures designed for maker activities and study spaces; mobile benches; updated versions of the Museum’s Light Peg Walls and Train Tables; new multi-surface play centers; and our unique reading pods - aka Cocoon Chairs.
+Children’s Museum of Pittsburgh collaborated with the Carnegie Library of Pittsburgh to re-imagine children and teen spaces at eight of their neighborhood branches across Pittsburgh.
+The goal of the project was to help the Library better serve its expanded afterschool activities and early childhood programs, while activating their open-access play spaces.
+Some of the additions included updated versions of our Light Peg Walls and Train Tables; multisurface play centers; unique reading pods, aka Cocoon Chairs; made-to-order computer stations; work tables and custom display fixtures designed for maker activities and study spaces; and mobile benches.

-The neighborhood branches that were a part of this renovation are Brookline, East Liberty, Homewood, Lawrenceville, Main Branch, Sheraden, Squirrel Hill and Woods Run.
+The neighborhood library branches that were part of the renovation are Brookline, East Liberty, Homewood, Lawrenceville, Main Branch, Sheraden, Squirrel Hill and Woods Run.